psychoph/psychoph.github.io/_posts/2020/2020-06-24-rosznar-family-villa.markdown

 title: "Rosznar Family Villa Battlemaps"
 date: "2019-06-24 20:10"
 categories:
+  - battlemaps
+tags:
     - Waterdeep
+    - Noble Families
+    - Battlemaps
     - Rosznar
     - Patreon
-  - Battlemaps
     - Maps
     - buildings
-tags:
-    - Waterdeep
-    - Noble Families
-    - Battlemaps
 excerpt: "These maps detail the Rosznar family villa in Waterdeep.
 These maps will be useful for anyone looking to run a game in Waterdeep and have the Rosznar family as benefactors or villains.
 If you go to my Patreon page you will find separate posts for each of the houses."
 excerpt-img-full: "https://i.redd.it/7qx2jvxzqeh41.jpg"
 author: Jason Hardin